 In ballet, there are eight (8) body positions that dancers must know and are executed prior to any other steps.
 The 8 body positions in ballet are common and used in every ballet school.
+These foundational ballet positions are essential to the structure of dance and form the basis for many movements.
 Here are the 8 positions in order:

 Now, if you’re looking for some more detail on these 8 body positions, then you’ll find it below.

-The 8 body positions stem from the French language, and learning exactly what they mean requires a little brush up on the old French vocabulary (you can find more ballet terms and definitions here).
+The 8 body positions stem from the French language and the French school, which is the source of much of the terminology and technique in ballet.
+Learning exactly what they mean requires a little brush up on the old French vocabulary (you can find more ballet terms and definitions here).

 Devant: To the front